Viral Launch Adds 2 New Space-Age Tools to Software Suite

 Our Listing Builder tool provides an efficient and simplified way to create a listing, helping you build each element.
 Enter your title, product features/bullet points, description, and backend keywords, and you’ll generate an optimization score, telling you how effective your listing is.
 If it needs some work, the score will tell you and you can keep adding keywords from the displayed list to increase your score.

 Your business as an Amazon seller officially begins now.
-Once you have your product listing completed and your products ready to ship, it’s time to go live.
+Once you have your product listing completed and your products ready to ship, it’s time to go live and sell on Amazon.

 Running a pay-per-click (PPC) campaign.

 Offering a product giveaway, or what we call a product launch.

 PPC campaigns are essentially the “sponsored content” advertisements you’ve probably seen when browsing products on Amazon.
 In these campaigns, you bid for your advertisement to appear in a sponsored ads section for a specific keyword related to your product.
 When a consumer searches for that keyword, your ad appears and you pay a small amount of money to Amazon for each click your ad gets.
 This helps you generate some initial visibility and gets your product in front of even more people than you would otherwise.

 Another way to get your product more visibility is through product launches.
 These will help kickstart your listing through deeply discounted sales.
 This helps Amazon’s algorithm understand your product as important for the keywords in your listing, and the goal is to increase your product’s rank in search results.
 The higher a product ranks on Amazon, the greater your sales opportunity.
 Most shoppers don’t make it past the first couple pages when browsing, which is why page-one positions for major keywords are so important.